gaobobo/MicroPy_PlantMonitor/README.md

 > [!NOTE]
 > This tool is for ESP series.
 For other boards or MPU please reference MicroPython download website.

+> [!IMPORTANT]
-- If show any info like `Command Not Found`, you need add CPython to your system's environment variable first.
+> If show any info like `Command Not Found`, you need add CPython to your system's environment variable first.

 - Then, disconnect board's power and press FLASH button.
 While pressing button, connect board to PC and run `esptool --port <YOUR_COM> erase_flash`. `<YOUR_COM>` is your actual COM, like `/dev/ttyUSB0` on Linux/macOS or `COM4`